Strategic Public Relations and Communications Management (Gr. Cert.) (15 credits)

 CPRL 641 | Ethics in Public Relations. | 3 |

 Ethics in Public Relations.
-Terms offered: this course is not currently offered.
-Examination of foundational ethics theories from other fields including philosophy, management, sociology and psychology, and their pertinence to public relations practice.
+Terms offered: Winter 2026 Examination of foundational ethics theories from other fields including philosophy, management, sociology and psychology, and their pertinence to public relations practice.
 Overview of the professional codes of conduct of various public relations associations, as well as laws pertaining to communications practice.
 Emphasis is on the relationship between truth and trust and their importance in public relationships, and on the consequences of ethical and non-ethical practices for organizational success, including corporate social responsibility. | ||

 CPRL 644 | Integrated Digital Communications. | 3 |

 Integrated Digital Communications.
-Terms offered: this course is not currently offered.
-Preparation of an integrated digital communications campaign with specific focus on social media.
+Terms offered: Fall 2025 Preparation of an integrated digital communications campaign with specific focus on social media.
 Practice strategizing, conceptualizing, creating, implementing and measuring social media campaigns for public relations purposes.
 Creation of content strategies and calendars, and content for social media campaigns.
 Data collection, measurement and reporting of social and digital media campaigns. |

 Or 3 credits at the 600-level approved by the program adviser or academic unit.